TU-plogan/TU-plogan.github.io/general/convert-tables.md

 | @rowspan | @rows |

-- AFR inserts @style for tabular rules, and they all need to be stripped out.
+- AFR inserts @span for tabular rules and @style for alignment.
+They all need to be stripped out.

 ### Regex
 - AFR includes headings for multiple columns as: